bbauska/w3.CSS3-Succinctly/README.md

   title="Note logo (orange)"
   alt="Note logo (orange)."
   style="border: 0px #000000; width:0.25in;" />
-<i><b>Note: A serif font (such as Times Roman or Georgia) has little decorative strokes
+<i><b>Note:</b> A serif font (such as Times Roman or Georgia) has little decorative strokes
 on the end of the letters, while a sans serif font (such as Helvetica or Arial) does not have these strokes.
 The font family tells the browser to try each font in the list, and if not found, just choose any font that most closely matches the last item in the family.
-W3.CSS suggests Verdana, and if not found, asks the browser to use a sans-serif font.</b></i>
+W3.CSS suggests Verdana, and if not found, asks the browser to use a sans-serif font.</i>
 </p>

 <h3 id="ch7-1">7.1 CSS fonts</h3>